Nika153/rsschool-cv/cv.md

 7. 10 grades(in process)

-8. Have Cambrige sertificate om B1 level, but actualy right now Im on B2+ level.
+8. Have Cambrige sertificate on B1 level, but actualy right now Im on B2+ level.